andeliuliu/Final-Project/README.md

 1. **Stationarity**: Assumed SARIMA’s data could be differenced to achieve stationarity.
 2. **Feature Selection**: Chosen based on domain knowledge and statistical relevance.
 3. **Prediction Horizon**: Focused on short-term accuracy due to increased uncertainty in long-term forecasts.

----

-## 10. Improvements and Future Work
-1. **Feature Expansion**:
-   - Incorporate sentiment analysis from news and social media.
-   - Add macroeconomic variables (e.g., interest rates, GDP growth).
-2. **Advanced Models**:
-   - Explore RNNs and Transformers for sequential forecasting.
-3. **Real-Time Integration**:
-   - Deploy models in real-time trading systems for dynamic predictions.

----

-### Challenges
-Managing the model's Root Mean Squared Error (RMSE) was a primary challenge, as reducing RMSE would improve the model's reliability.

-### Potential Improvements
-1. **Feature Engineering**: Incorporate additional features, such as economic indicators or sentiment analysis from news headlines, to capture external factors affecting stock prices.
-2. **Hyperparameter Tuning**: Run extensive grid searches to optimize parameters, aiming to reduce RMSE and enhance prediction stability.

----

-By addressing these improvements, we hope to further increase the model's accuracy and robustness for stock price predictions.